The Law and the Lady (1951 film): Plot

-Jane decides to steal the necklace and give it to Nigel because she is worried about his future now that she will no longer be his partner in crime.
+Jane steals the necklace and gives it to Nigel because she is worried about his future now that she will no longer be his partner.
 Juan sees her give the necklace to Nigel and has already discovered that she is not really Lady Lovely.
 Juan and his servant apprehend Nigel, and Juan forces himself into Jane's room, where she activates the burglar alarm.
-Realising that Juan is not going to give her away, Jane reveals that she is a thief to Julia.
-Nigel turns up with a letter from one of Julia's other house guests which contains libelous information with which he and Jane can blackmail Julia and her guests if they decide to turn Jane and Nigel over to the police.
-The guests bid for ownership of the libelous letter, but Jane decides to give it to Juan for free for his kindness.
-Julia thinks the whole evening has been a bit of excitement and asks Jane and Nigel to stay on.
+Realizing that Juan is not going to betray her, Jane reveals to Julia that she is a thief.
+Nigel appears with a letter from another of Julia's house guests that contains libelous information with which he and Jane can blackmail Julia and her guests if they inform the police.
+The guests bid for ownership of the letter, but Jane gives it to Juan.
+Julia asks Jane and Nigel to remain at her home.

-The following morning, after fighting over Jane the night before, Juan and Nigel inform Jane that they have decided Juan should be the one she ends up with.
-Jane reveals her true love for Nigel by yelling at him for letting her down and revealing that she has always loved him but that he was "too stupid to know it".
-Juan bows out gracefully and Jane and Nigel decide to go straight and pay back everyone they have stolen money from.
-Just as they are about to leave the local sheriff shows up with an inspector from Scotland Yard who reveals that Lord Minden died in a grouse shooting accident and that Nigel is now Lord Minden and receives the fortune.
-Nigel and Jane are now wealthy, however they are both under arrest for their initial deception of gaining the one hundred pounds for The Nile Fund.
-The film ends with them happily going off to do their short jail term before living happily ever after.
+The following morning, after fighting over Jane the previous night, Juan and Nigel inform Jane that they agree that Juan should win her hand.
+Jane reveals her true love for Nigel by berating him for conceding to Juan and revealing that she has always loved him but that he was "too stupid to know it".
+Juan withdraws gracefully and Jane and Nigel resolve to end their criminal careers and repay everyone from whom they have stolen.

+Just as Jane and Nigel are about to leave, the sheriff and an inspector from Scotland Yard appear and reveal that Lord Minden has died and that Nigel now receives the fortune.
+However, Nigel and Jane are arrested for their initial £100 deception and must serve a short prison term.